Dexune/comp-tag-mod/README.md

 Mod Info:

-Drag The Following Into Your BepInEx "plugins" Folder
+Download From Releases & Drag The Following Into Your BepInEx "plugins" Folder

 - WhitelistTagMod_v#.dll: This Is The Official Comp Tag Mod ~ Created by JMac, Lualt & Dexune